Kevinayad/request-validator/README.md

-# Team-12 | Dentistmo - Request Validator Component
+# Team-12 | Dentistimo - Request Validator Component

 ## Description

-### Component responsibilities

-* Check if booking requests are valid, before being stored
-* Process the valid requests and check that the time slot is not booked by multiple users simultanously
+This component is responible of:

+* Check if a booking request is valid by requesting time slot availability from the Backend component
+* Prevent that two users book the same time
+* Send the validated booking to the backend for storage

 ### Technologies